IBM/workshop-quarkus-openshift-reactive-messaging/labs/lab1.md

 ![](../images/cloud-shell-clone.png)

-## 3. Get Access to OpenShift on the IBM Cloud
+### Step 3.
+Get Access to OpenShift on the IBM Cloud

 ### 3.a.
 Open the OpenShift Console